Title: The Son of God

 II.
 The Rejection of the Son of God (29-36)

 exp.: Jesus is rejected while hanging on the cross.
 There are people who pass by and mock him on the cross.
 The religious leaders also continue mocking him (29-32).
 But something very interesting happens about noon: Darkness.
-Man I wish we had time to spend taking about darkness.
+Man, I wish we had time to spend talking about darkness.

 - Not a solar eclipse: it lasted 3 hours – vs. 2min and 25 sec.